bkbilly/service-update-helper/README.md

         pass
 ```

-Most services are based on web scrapping, so it is very likely that they will stop working, so please create an issue and any help is more than welcome to add more services.
+Most services are based on web scrapping, so it is very likely that they will stop working, so please create an issue.
+Any help is more than welcome.